 Foster community-engaged scholarship

-ESI builds partipants' understanding of foundational community-engaged scholarship.
-Cohorts generate individual and collaborative scholarly work through academic publications, creative works & educational and community resources.
+ESI builds understanding of foundational community-engaged scholarship spanning the interests of both faculty and staff.
+Cohorts generate individual and collaborative scholarly work such as academic publications, creative works, and resources.

 three students talking

-Contribute to the larger field of higher education civic and community engagement
+Advance the field of civic and community engagement

-Through its cohort-based programming, ESI forms strong and resilient personal and professional networks of diverse early-career scholars poised to make change.
+Through its cohort-based programming, ESI participants form strong and resilient professional networks of diverse early-career scholars poised to make change.
+ESI provides a supportive atmosphere encouraging participants to enhance and publish scholarly work.

 Program components